TheUrbanWild/WildLoggingDB/README.md

 ## Create a postgres instance on Heroku
 1. Log into the Heroku account, and create a new Heroku App.
 For example: urbanwilddbapi.
 Make sure the App is in the EU jurisdiction (OR UK!!)
 2. Add a Postgres Add-on to the App (They are free!).
 Choose 'Hobby-dev', and provision the DB to Heroku App you just created.
+3. In the settings of the Heroku App, you will find the 'Config Vars' they are the environment variables which are available in the server (Dynode) instance, on which the app runs.
+The App can read these environment variables.
+4. In the environment variable you cn find the DATABASE_URL.
+This is an SQL URL, which can be used by any SQL client to login and interrogate this remote SQL instance.
+5.